gitter-badger/CLOUD-ATLAS/README.md

 You can check anytime how many PWA Points your actual app/page has on (https://www.pwabuilder.com/) (this template has 87 Points, Google Map's PWA has 83) *evillaughing*

-PWABuilder.com is an awesome page providing all resources, for drag and drop & copy and paste a manifest or service worker scripts.
+PWABuilder.com is an awesome page providing all resources, for drag and drop & copy and paste a manifest or service worker scripts and many well explained snippets for additional native app like features.

- PWA-SPA-Map-and-Menu-Starter-Kit!
+ PWA-SPA-blank_screen-and-menu-Starter-Kit

  Looking to build a new [Progressive Web App](https://web.dev/progressive-web-apps/) and not sure where to get started?
  This is what you are looking for!
 The PWA-SPA-Map-and-Menu-Starter-Kit includes everything you need to start building a production ready PWA and follows all best practices.